Pro-Palestinian encampment at University of Pittsburgh cleared out overnight

 Demands of protesters at the University of Pittsburgh's encampment

-The encampment was set up on Sunday evening with protestors asking for a number of things from the university
+The encampment was set up on Sunday evening with protesters asking for a number of things from the university

 A statement they posted on Instagram said in part that "From its continued and deafening silence to material investments in the 'Israel' occupation, Pitt maintains its complicity in genocide in Gaza."